imedkrisna/imedkrisna.github.io/hobby/index.md

 layout: default
 title: Hobby
 ---
+# Hobby!!
 Hi Everyone!
 This part of the website is more of a hobby.
 I love playing some music either alone or with friends!
 I also enjoyed singing in Smule.
 I dedicate this page for those contents!
 The plan is for this page to store my other hobby but we'll see if I had the time and dedication hahaha.

 ## Cover Music Video
 I did some cover videos with my friends.
 This is very convinient since COVID-19 requires measures of physical distancing and we have no plan violating those measures haha.
 I mainly sing in these vids while also play some instruments.
 It is also fun to learn a bit of mixing although my mixing skill is really crappy haha
 #### Earth, Wind, and Fire - September Cover
 September Cover with the bandids!
 I record this at home, and filmed the clip at Hackett's bus station.
-I had to wait until the first bus came, and then record it quickly lol
+I had to wait until the first bus came, and then record it quickly lol.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/f_p5L5QMDu4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Jackson 5 - I Want You Back Cover